 - Fabius VIII, Pennsylvania Mercury, 29 April 1788 (F)

-- Edmund Randolph Speech in the Virginia Convention, 6 June 1788 (F)
+- Edmund Randolph Speech: Virginia Convention, 6 June 1788 (F)

 Danger of Disunion